renyi/pyarchey/README.rst

     :target: https://pypi.python.org/pypi/pyarchey/
     :alt: License

 This is based off the ``archey`` command (which is also python) distributed by various linux, unix, and osx package managers.
 In order to avoid a naming conflict between them, I called this ``pyarchey``.

+PyArchey is developed for and tested under Python 2.7, no guarrentee is made about its suitability for Python 3.x.
+Pull requests adding 3.x support are welcome.

 Currently, ``pyarchey`` supports logos for Arch, Fedora, LinuxMint, Ubuntu, SUSE, Debian, Raspbian, Gentoo, OpenBSD, generic Linux, and Slackware.

 ::

     [kevin@Tardis soccer2]$ pyarchey -z

                       ##             User: kevin
                    ####              Hostname: Tardis.local
                    ##                IP: 192.168.1.4 / 58:B0:35:F2:25:D8